 9 Things Nature Lover Must Do on Mull, Iona, Coll and Tiree

 The Hebridean islands of Mull, Iona, Coll and Tiree are magical places.
-Situated in the far north west of Argyll, they offer tranquility, stunning scenery and wildlife galore.
+Situated in the far north west of Argyll, they offer tranquillity, stunning scenery and wildlife galore.
 From the towering peak of Ben More on Mull, to the beautiful sandy bays of Tiree, here are nine things that nature lovers must do on a visit to Mull, Iona, Tiree and Coll.

 Eagle spotting hide on Mull.